kenballus/smtp-garden/README.md

   - see TODO below / [issues](https://github.com/kenballus/smtp-garden/issues)
   - Pre-fuzzing testing identified a few server bugs

-## TODO (as of 3/11/2025)
+## TODO (as of 3/20/2025)
 - __HIGH__ Payload generator: Need a generator; Concept design stage.
 - __HIGH__ Output comparator: Need automation and a screening method for false-positives; Concept design stage
+- MEDIUM Troubleshoot Exim local delivery errors (3/20/25)
-- MEDIUM Finish configuring and testing Courier container
+- MEDIUM Finish configuring and testing Courier container (test port 587) (3/20/25)
 - MEDIUM Streamline permissions for host accessing the files created in bind-mounted directories
 - MEDIUM Batch mode for `sendmsg.py`
 - LOW Script to automatically update all image configurations when new servers are added or other routing rules change